msvivianso/wwc-basic-blog/README.md

 $ cd ~/Desktop
 ```

-You need to specify the url of the project you are copying to your computer, for example:
+To clone the project, you need to specify the url of the project you are copying to your computer, for example:

 ```bash
 $ git clone https://github.com/msvivianso/wwc-basic-blog.git
 ```

+Cloning makes a copy of the project onto your computer.
 From now on, everyone in a team should be working from the Github project you added collaborators to.

 Go to your Desktop, open the **wwc-basic-blog** folder and double click the *index.html* file to open it in the browser.